gogetssl/tss-ggs-module/README.md

 At the end of September 2025, we will release the ["Products Reseller For WHMCS"](https://www.modulesgarden.com/products/whmcs/products-reseller#features) module from Modules Garden.
 It will allow you to have your own Sub-Resellers using WHMCS to expand your network.
 Please review [documentation](https://github.com/gogetssl/whmcs-addon/wiki/Sub-Resellers-module) for more details

 ### cPanel AutoSSL Installation
-At the end of September 2025, we will release ["cPanel AutoSSL installation"](https://github.com/gogetssl/whmcs-addon/wiki/cPanel-AutoSSL), allowing users to validate and install SSL certificates automatically.
+At the end of September 2025, we will release ["AutoInstall SSL™](https://github.com/gogetssl/tss-ggs-module/wiki/AutoInstall-SSL%E2%84%A2) plugin, allowing users to validate and install SSL certificates automatically.

-***
+### Sectigo CaaS (ACME) subscription
+We are currently working on integrating the Sectigo ACME Certificate-as-a-Service product into our module, enabling us to manage ACME subscriptions.
+Check more about that product [here](https://www.gogetssl.com/sectigo/acme-caas/)

 ### License
 This project is licensed under the Apache-2.0 license